terraform-components/terraform-google-kms-keys/README.md

 ### <a name="input_labels"></a> [labels](#input\_labels)

-Description: Labels for the key.
+Description: Labels for the keys

 Type: `map(string)`